 Ask yourself if you know where you stand if you don’t have one of these documents.
-Virginia law will control what happens to the property of a Virginia resident at his or her death if the individual has no legal documents controlling where assets will go.
-Creating a Will or Trust allows you to direct which assets will go to designated beneficiaries, how the assets will be managed, and when your beneficiaries will receive their inheritance.
+Virginia law will control what happens to the property of a Virginia resident at his or her death if the individual has no legal documents controlling those assets.

-If you have a loved one with special needs, it is important to talk to an estate lawyer about how your estate plan can provide for them after you are gone.
-A Special Needs Trust can help your loved one continue to receive government benefits while also benefitting from the Trust.
+If you have a loved one with special needs, it is important to consider how your loved one will be provided for after you are gone.
+A Special Needs Trust is invaluable in many such cases.

-Probate is the court process of proving and recording a Will as the authentic and valid Last Will and Testament of the deceased person.
-Qualification of Executors usually takes place when a Will is probated.
+Probate is the court process of proving and recording a Will as the authentic and valid Last Will and Testament of a deceased person.
+Qualification of an Executor usually takes place when a Will is probated.

-Yes.
-A relatively small probate tax applies when probate of a Will occurs based on the value of the assets transferred by a Will.
+Generally, yes.
+A probate tax applies when probate of a Will occurs which is based on the value of the assets transferred by a Will.
 A final income tax return for the deceased person may need to be filed.
 Virginia and federal estate tax returns may also be required.
-You should always consult with an accountant about tax filings.
+You should consult with an accountant about tax filings.

 5. I don’t want to be hooked up to machines when I die.
 How can I avoid this?